stromatolith/peabox/README.md

  - PSO
  - SaDE
  - NSGA-II
- - maybe binary DNAs would be interesting for the sake of testing the CHC-GA
+ - maybe binary DNAs would be interesting, e.g. for the sake of testing the CHC-GA
  - BGA mutation operator and other popular GA operators